ashlink11/ashlink11-original-web-app-template/wiki/build_process.md

 ### Adding a compiler: Babel

-After I configured the package manager and the bundler, I knew I wanted practice with a compiler so my app will work not only on my computer and browser, but on older browsers.
+After I configured the package manager and the bundler, I knew I wanted practice with a compiler so my app will work not only on modern, updated browsers, but on older browsers.

 The [Parcel Docs on JavaScript](https://parceljs.org/javascript.html ) have a section about Babel.

 "Babel is a popular transpiler for JavaScript, with a large plugin ecosystem.
 Using Babel with Parcel works the same way as using it standalone or with other bundlers."

 I briefly researched the difference between babel presets and their notations (e.g. `babel-preset-react` vs. `@babel/preset-react`).
-This is a topic I will dive deeper on someday soon.

 I followed the parcel docs and added: